biovoxxel/bv3dbox/index.md

 ![image](https://user-images.githubusercontent.com/10721817/152698429-62a83164-01b1-40bc-a4ca-a24b8e977db0.png)

 In some cases this function might run a little unstable and ROIs might not directly be visible in the ROI Manager.
 Either try again or play with the Live ROI activation in the 3D ROI Manager.

 ---

+### Add Labels to 2D ROI Manager
+This is based on a Groovy script from Bram van den Broek (@bramvdbroek) shown and discused [here](https://forum.image.sc/t/clij-label-map-to-roi-fast-version/51356/34)

+---

+### Make 3D Image Isotropic
+For some operations, isotropic voxels create better segmentation results due to how the individual methods are applied to the image.
+Therefore, it can be advantages to convert the image into one having isotropic voxels.
+This function is considering the actual calibration of the image e.g. in µm and reslices the volume to create those isotropic voxels.
+This however will apply liniear interpolation to the intensity values and change those.
+So, one needs to choose between best segmentation result or most original intensity values in some cases.

+---